MonetDB/MonetDB-PHP/protocol_doc/README.md

         !InvalidCredentialsException:checkCredentials:invalid credentials for user 'monetdb'

+    Or:

+        !monetdbd: no such database 'myDatabase', please create it first

-    Detection: the response starts with the `"!InvalidCredentialsException:"` string.
+    Detection: the response starts with an exclamation mark `!`.
     When MonetDB returns an error message, then it also discards all session data, including active queries, prepared statements, time zone and other settings.